-- The proposed operating costs for the 2020 Test Year is forecast to be \$9.2 million, a - reduction of \$0.4 million compared to the 2019 Bridge year forecast.
-This decrease is - due to slightly lower OM&A and Depreciation expenses, as documented in Exhibit F, - Tab 2, Schedule 1 and Exhibit F, Tab 5, Schedule 1, respectively.
+The proposed operating costs for the 2020 Test Year are forecast to be \$2.50 million, an increase of \$1.40 million compared to the 2019 Bridge year forecast without one-time transition costs.
+This increase is due to higher OM&A and Depreciation expenses that reflect a full year of operation, as documented in Exhibit F, Tab 2, Schedule 1 and Exhibit F, Tab 5, Schedule 1, respectively.